Ulnar Nerve Entrapment (Cubital Tunnel Syndrome)

-- Non-Steroidal Anti-Inflammatory Drugs may be recommended to reduce swelling.
+- Non-steroidal anti-inflammatory drugs (NSAIDs) may be ordered to reduce swelling.

-- Referral to OT (Occupational Therapy) for instruction in strengthening and stretching exercises may be recommended.
+- Referral to occupational therapy for strengthening and stretching exercises may be recommended.

-If conservative treatment options fail to resolve the condition or if muscle wasting or severe nerve compression is present, Professor Bain may recommend a surgical procedure to treat your condition.
+If conservative treatment options fail to resolve the condition or if muscle wasting or severe nerve compression is present, your surgeon may recommend a surgical procedure to treat your condition.

-The goal of Cubital Tunnel surgery is to reduce the pressure on the ulnar nerve by providing more space for the nerve to move freely and to increase blood flow to promote healing of the ulnar nerve.
+The goal of cubital tunnel surgery is to reduce the pressure on the ulnar nerve by providing more space for the nerve to move freely and to increase blood flow for the ulnar nerve to heal.
 There are different surgeries that can be performed to treat your condition, such as:

-- Ulnar Nerve Transposition: This surgery involves creating a new tunnel in front of the medial epicondyle and transposing (moving) the ulnar nerve to the new tunnel.
+- Ulnar nerve transposition: Involves creating a new tunnel in front of the medial epicondyle and transposing (moving) the ulnar nerve to the new tunnel

-Professor Bain will decide which options are best for you depending on your specific circumstances.
+Your surgeon will decide which option is best for you depending on your specific circumstances.

 - Elevating the arm above heart level and moving the fingers are important to prevent swelling.

-- Ice packs can be applied to the surgical area to reduce swelling.
-Ice should be applied over a towel to the affected area for 20 minutes every hour.
-Keep the surgical incision clean and dry.
+- Ice packs are applied to the surgical area to reduce swelling.
+Ice should be applied over a towel on the affected area for 20 minutes every hour.
+The surgical incision should be kept clean and dry.
 Cover the area with plastic wrap when bathing or showering.

-- Physiotherapy may be ordered a few weeks after surgery for strengthening and stretching exercises to maximise use of the hand and forearm
+- Occupational therapy will be ordered a few weeks after surgery for strengthening and stretching exercises to maximize the use of the hand and forearm.

 - Elbow instability